Rhode Island Hospital/University of Rhode Island PGY-2 Oncology Residency

 PGY-2 Oncology Pharmacy Residency Program Purpose

-The purpose of the Rhode Island Hospital/University of Rhode Island PGY-2 oncology pharmacy residency is to prepare graduates to function independently as clinical pharmacy specialists with the qualifications needed for acute and ambulatory care oncology pharmacy practice positions and adjunct or non-tenure track faculty appointments.
+The purpose of the Rhode Island Hospital/University of Rhode Island PGY-2 oncology pharmacy residency program is to prepare graduates to function independently as clinical pharmacy specialists with the qualifications needed for acute and ambulatory positions in oncology pharmacy, as well as adjunct or non-tenure track faculty appointments.
 Finally, the graduate will be prepared for board certification in Oncology Pharmacy.

 Program Director